 First in class

 Class Act starts out beige in colour, with a red line running through it.
-During blooming, the full-petalled flowers will turn white.
+During blooming, the full-petalled flowers will turn white and have a magnificent rose-form.
 The peony has a sweet, strong fragrance and firm, thick stems.
 The bud of Class Act can grow 50 mm wide and its flowers can become 18 cm wide.
 It really is a peony of substance.